ThePi1/poe-gem-arbitrage/readme.md

     111.59/t: Divergent Blood and Sand 4/20 -> Anomalous Blood and Sand 6/20, repeat @ 1.598411 tries
     Value: 478.13, Lens Cost: 239.76165, Gem Cost: 60.0, Gems Listed: Pre: 32 / Post: 98

-Usually, this isn't off by enough to totally make the trade unprofitable, but it may warrant a manual check, something like one of the two, depending on which sort method you care about:
+Usually, this isn't off by enough to totally make the trade unprofitable, but it may warrant a manual check, something like one of the two, depending on which sorting method you care about:

     post_gem_price - initial_gem_price - (tries * lens_cost)
     (post_gem_price - initial_gem_price - (tries * lens_cost) / tries)